aditya-gupta89/React-Reusable-Component/README.md

 # REACT_REUSABLE_COMPONENT
-This repository is for provider portal UI of TRST Health
+This repository have all the custom hooks and reusable component of react